 ACWWA in partnership with Inverness Water and Sanitation District (IWSD) maintains a Repair and Maintenance Reserve for the Wastewater Treatment Plant of which ACWWA contributes 69.44% and IWSD contributes 30.55%.
-At the end of 2011, the balance in this account was approximately \$1,000,000 of which \$694,440 belongs to ACWWA.
-ACWWA contributes \$300,924 into this reserve annually.
+ACWWA currently contributes \$300,924 into this reserve annually.